5anjana/5anjana.github.io/_pages/about.md

 - **2017 - 2021:** Bachelors in Technology &#124; Indian Institute of Technology, Roorkee

 # 💻 Experience
+- **Data Scientist** at Deloitte (Capstone Project) &#124; September 2024 - Ongoing <br>
+  - Comparative study of large language model evaluation frameworks with a focus on NLP vs LLM-as-a-judge metric.
+  - Analyzing large language model evaluation frameworks like AWS Bedrock, GCP Vertex, and RAGAS to assess LLM-generated content.
+  - Investigating six dimensions of LLM assessment, including bias, hallucination, and toxicity detection.

 - **Research Scientist** at University of Virginia &#124; July 2022 - May 2024 <br>
   - Worked with a multi-disciplinary team of medical professionals and engineers to study gut functions.
-  - Researched and implemented novel Deep Learning models for disease diagnosis and quantification.
+  - Implemented novel Deep Learning models for disease diagnosis and quantification.
-  - Used Machine Learning for pattern recognition in tissue images, clinical data, and transcriptomic data.
+  - Leveraged Machine Learning for pattern recognition in tissue images, clinical data, and transcriptomic data.

 - **Software Development Intern** at BNY Mellon &#124; Summer 2021 <br>
   - Implemented functional and unit testing for internal applications.